 They'll resist you, your mind will resist.
 When I was new to jiu-jitsu, I told a black belt I was having a hard time with a move.
 He asked why.
 I said my opponent wouldn't let me do it.

 I thought I was missing something, and I was, but it wasn't a technique or some secret sauce—it was the willingness to do what it takes even when it sucked (the will to fight).
 I wanted things to be easy because I was naturally good at martial arts.
 But on numerous occasions, I was beaten by people with inferior technique, by opponents who were willing to save nothing for their trip back home.

 There is a common message among a variety of classical cultures: "Burn your boats," "Burn your bridges," "Burn your homes."
 The common theme?
 If you save something for retreat, you will perish.
 You must triumph.

 Practice Makes Permanent

 Practice is supposed to make life easier.
-I was practicing in a manner that was systematically weakening my spirit.
-I was cultivating my technique and ignoring my character.
-I had the wrong mindset, and it transferred to my regular life.
+I was practicing in a way that systematically diseased my spirit.
+Practice does not make perfect, practice makes permanent.
+I was cultivating my technique but ignoring my character.
+I was making weakness a permanent feature of who I was.
+And it transferred to my regular life.

-In martial arts, when you're much better than your opponent, they'll give you openings you can exploit.
-That's efficiency in the evolutionary sense: Use all of your advantages and exploit the disadvantages of your opponents.
+In a fight, when you're much better than your opponent, they'll give you openings you can exploit.
+That's evolutionary efficiency: use all of your advantages and exploit the disadvantages of your opponents.

 What happens when they're as equally skilled or better?
 They won't give you anything.
-You have to fight for it.
-You must earn it — with grit, sacrifice, and hard work.
+You'll have to fight for everything.
+You'll have to earn success.

 Looking Down on Effort